 Why Visiting Bergamo Needs to Be on Your List

-Italy is filled with ancient towns and bustling cities offering charm, beauty, and entertainment.
-While the “big 5” cities in Italy (Naples, Rome, Florence, Venice, and Milan) often get all the attention, exploring beyond these can give us a different viewpoint and a different pace of Italian life, while still delivering culture and history.
-Italy is a treasure trove of hidden gems waiting to be discovered, and one such gem is the beautiful city of Bergamo.
+Italy is filled with ancient towns and bustling cities and, of course, the “big 5” – Naples, Rome, Florence, Venice, and Milan – often get all the attention.
+But, exploring beyond these can give visitors a different viewpoint and pace of life, while still delivering culture and history.
+One of the hidden gems waiting to be discovered, is the beautiful city of Bergamo.
+Visiting Bergamo is easy by train, bus or car from Milan and it sits just three miles away from the Orio al Serio Airport.

 Ariel view of Bergamo on a spring day.